Heritage Projects

 - Your request amount is between $2,000–$15,000.
 Requests submitted that are outside of the range are not eligible and will not be considered for funding.

-- You may apply to fund the portion of a project that begin on or after May 28, 2025 (the award date).
-The public benefit of your project must be completed by June 1, 2027.
+- You may apply to fund the portion of a project that begins on or after May 27, 2026 (the award date).
+The public benefit of your project must be completed by June 1, 2028.

-Have you considered applying to other 4Culture grants?
-If your project involves multiple disciplines—heritage, preservation, and/or arts—it may be eligible for consideration under more than one 4Culture projects funding program.
-You may request funding for different elements of your project through the separate funding programs, but must disclose the other 4Culture requests in your application.
-Contact Megumi Nagata at to discuss your project’s eligibility before applying.
+- If your project involves multiple disciplines—heritage, preservation, and/or arts—it may be eligible for consideration under more than one 4Culture projects funding program.
+You may request funding for different elements of your project through the separate funding programs, but you must disclose the other 4Culture requests and uses of the funding in your application.
+Applicants who are interested in applying to multiple programs must contact Megumi Nagata at to discuss your project’s eligibility before applying.
+Applications that do not meet this requirement may be ruled ineligible.

 3